AnantharamanLab/ViWrap/README.md

 * Add "--no-check-certificate" to wget command in "master_set_up_env.py" and "master_downloader.py" for some special cases when downloading database; Correct the gtdb db release 214 text in "master_downloader.py".
 Updated on Dec 6, 2023.

+* Update VirSorter2 db download and configuration part in script "master_downloader.py".
+Updated on Dec 8, 2023

 ## Updates for v1.2.0 (Oct 2022): <a name="updates"></a>

 * Modify "parse_dRep" function (module.py) so that it can also process the result even though dRep running is not successful.